ethankeshishian/setup-my-mac/README.md

 This script is meant to setup my Mac.
 The goal is to provide a setup for homebrew, zsh, Neovim, kitty, productivity software, and applications.

+## Currently experimenting
+Zsh config.
+You will be able to remove certain installs from the shell installation.
+I added vivid and fzf, which you will need.

 ## Before install:
 - Follow the instructions [here](https://docs.github.com/en/get-started/git-basics/caching-your-github-credentials-in-git) to set up your personal access token.
 This will let you use Git and clone your nvim config.